 If you are still waiting on forms, check with your electronic health record (EHR) vendor to see if it can set you up to e-prescribe controlled substances, or EPCS.
 Sometimes the EPCS functionality can be set up within a day (depending on the vendor).

 If you don't have an EHR vendor, search for standalone e-prescribing software, which can assist you with EPCS setup.

 In addition to the new forms, all prescribers will soon be required to set up an account with Texas’ prescription monitoring program, known as PMP Aware.

 Initially, all Texas prescribers had until Sept.
 1 to set up a PMP Aware account.
 However, thanks to TMA advocacy, lawmakers recently passed a bill that pushed back that deadline to March 1, 2020.
 House Bill 3284 – by Rep. J.D.
-Sheffield, DO (R-Gatesville) – is awaiting Gov. Greg Abbott’s signature.
+Sheffield, DO (R-Gatesville) – was signed by Gov. Greg Abbott on June 14.